lingcon01/LiTENexus/README.md

 ### 🔗 Platform Access

-👉 **Our platform will be publicly available at:**
+👉 **Platform Website:**
 **https://cadd.zju.edu.cn/litenexus/**

-Stay tuned for future releases and updates.
+The platform is continuously being updated with new models, datasets, and drug discovery modules.
+More features and public services will be released progressively.

 ---